Latest Travel News Peru, June 2023 update:

 We are happy to share the continued success of tourism operations in Cusco.
 Since the re-opening of the Classic 4 days Inca Trail , Huayna Picchu Mountain and Machu Picchu Mountain almost a full two years ago, things have been going swimmingly well.
 Despite the new regulations, and reduced permits for the 4, 5 and 7 day Inca Trail treks, spaces are still available for 2023 and 2024.
 We are excited to be your favorite travel destination once again.

-***Inca Trail Permits for 2022 are on sale already and all the tour operator are taking booking for 20222 too.
+***Inca Trail Permits for 2023 and 2024 are already on sale and all tour operator are accepting bookings.

 Is the 4-day Inca Trail OPEN?

-YES, the Inca Trail 4 days is already open since July 2021..
-Right NOW the permits for 2022 are on sale TOO, Choose your operator and BOOK it now and do not miss it.
+YES, the Inca Trail 4 days is OPEN since July 2021.
+Right now the permits for 2023 are on sale too, Choose your operator and book it now to make memories that last a lifetime.

 Is Huayna Picchu & Machu Picchu Mountain OPEN?

-Yes, both Mountain are OPEN already and they are ready to book it
+Yes, both Mountains are OPEN already and they are ready to be booked

 General Safety Protocols

-With these announcements, we also want to let you know that most of the Tour Operators are ready to operate the allowed tours with all the needed safety protocols.
-To guarantee an amazing but safe experience to you.
+With these announcements, we also want to let you know that most of the Tour Operators follow all the needed safety protocols.
+To guarantee an amazing and safe experience of you.